blog featured image

 Sensory training and testing remotely

 To tackle the challenge, we did everything remotely.
 In collaboration with recruiters, we recruited panelists who had high descriptive and product differentiation skills online.
-We ensured the panelists evaluated samples in the controlled conditions in their rooms and terminology development and descriptive scaling for the sensory training.
-Before the product testing, we confirmed their evaluations were repeatable and reproducible on both individuals and group-wises.
+We ensured the panelists evaluated samples under controlled conditions in their rooms and developed terminology and descriptive scaling for the sensory training.
+Before product testing, we confirmed their evaluations were repeatable and reproducible at both the individual and group levels.

 The Outcome